-Rule 3 - Truancy and Tardiness
+Rule 4 - Truancy and Tardiness

 Being absent from any portion of the school day without authorization is truancy.
 Leaving the school building and/or grounds without permission of the administration is truancy.
 All students are to check in and out with the office.
-After 8:10 am, all students must sign-in and receive a pass to class.
+After 8:15 am, all students must sign-in and receive a pass to class.

-Rule 4 - Unauthorized Sale, Distribution or Trading
+Rule 5 - Unauthorized Sale or Distribution

 Distributing or selling unauthorized materials on school property, or attempting to distribute or sell such items, is not permitted.
-Students are prohibited from trading or selling any item at school or on school property.
 Only school sanctioned publications may be distributed at school.
 The administration must approve any other distributed items.
 Approval must be granted by an administrator prior to the posting of any written materials, signs, or posters in the lobbies or halls.

-Rule 5 - Forgery/False Reports
+Rule 6 - Forgery/False Reports/Lying

-Any incident involving the falsifying or lying of written information on school forms or any communication is considered a suspendable offense.
-Cheating or plagiarism is also interpreted as the falsifying and misrepresentation of information and is a punishable offense for which the student may receive no credit.
+Any incident involving the falsifying, forgery or lying of information in any capacity on school forms or any other form of communication is considered a suspendable offense.